rlennon/ConnachtUni/documentation/How_To_Documents/How_To_Install_Angular/How_To_Install_Angular.md

 <img src="images/5.jpg" style="float: left; margin-right: 10px;" />

-(Note: Your version may vary depending on your date of installing as nodejs team make an aggressive release but make sure your node version is > v10.0.0)
+(Note: Your version may vary depending on your date of installing as the nodejs team releases new versions regularly but make sure your node version is > v10.0.0)

 In the same console window and type **_npm -v_**  What you see should look something like this:

 <img src="images/6.jpg" style="float: left; margin-right: 10px;" />

-(Note: Your version may vary depending on your date of installing as nodejs team make an aggressive release but make sure your npm version is >5 )
+(Note: Your version may vary depending on your date of installing as nodejs team releases new versions regularly but make sure your npm version is >5 )

 Step 4: Install Angular CLI